Race Course Details

 Official timing ends at 3 hours and 5 minutes after the start (12:05 PM).
-Please do not enter if you suspect you are unable to complete the course in that time without assistance.
-All runners still on course past this time will be asked to accept a ride down the mountain or will be untimed as they finish.
+Please do not enter if you suspect you are unable to complete the course in that time.
+All runners still on course past this time will be untimed as they finish.

 The minimum age for participation is 14 years of age on the date of the race.

 Four stations on course will offer water: Mile 1.25, 2.75, halfway, and mile 6.
 Water will also be available at the base and summit.

 Emergency Medical Services will be available at the base, halfway and at the summit.
 The medical team will be in contact with aid stations via Auto Road stages and HAM radio operators.
 If you need assistance, please seek the nearest race staff, volunteer or HAM radio operator.

 The weather on the mountain can be extreme, even in June.
 BE PREPARED!
 Due to the extreme exposure above treeline, consider bringing extra clothes (mittens, windbreaker, hat, etc.) when you run.
 Plan to send warm clothes to the summit with your support driver to wear after you cross the finish line.

 There will be a weather update, including summit temperature and wind chill, posted on site prior to the race (also listen for PA broadcasts).
 To better inform your clothing decisions visit the Mt Washington Observatory’s Higher Summits Forecast>>, the evening before the event (summit forecasts for Mt.
 Washington are only available 24 hours in advance).